elisprog/CL_NLP_project/README.md

 # CL_NLP_project
-A midterm project for 'Computational linguistics' program in HSE 'Analysis of BBC Mundo News in Spanish language for teaching purposes'
+A midterm project for 'Computational linguistics' program in HSE 'Analysis of BBC Mundo News Spanish lexis for teaching purposes'

 Includes Python code:
 1. scraping and parsing of BBC Mundo News website